ComNets-Bremen/OPS/README.md

 ## Node Architectures

-There are two node models used in OPS configured with different protocol layers to simulate opportunistic networks.
+There are **two node models** used in OPS, configured with different protocol layers to simulate opportunistic networks.
 A description of these models and the important model parameters is given below.

 ### User Behaviour based Node Model (KUBMNode)